 To help the chuck roast hold its shape, use butcher’s twine to truss the meat.
 If you’re unfamiliar with how to do this, there are a lot of YouTube videos out there to help you out.

 Set up your Breeo fire pit with the Outpost Grill without the grill grate and add on the Kettle Hook accessory.
 For this recipe, I recommend using hickory logs, but charcoal will also do the trick.

 Once the roast is trussed, season it all over with a beef rub or salt and pepper.

-You can hang the roast onto the kettle hook using the twine, or you can use two metal meat hooks under the twine like I did.
+You can hang the roast onto the kettle hook using the twine, or you can use two metal meat hooks under the twine as I did.

 As the roast hangs over the hickory coals, it will slowly cook while also absorbing the hickory smoke.
 That’s what sets this roast apart from traditional shredded beef.

-Throughout the cooking process, keep an eye on the fire and adding logs or coals to the fire pit as needed.
+Throughout the cooking process, keep an eye on the fire and add logs or coals to the fire pit as needed.
 The goal is to maintain a steady heat for several hours.

 Plan on smoking the chuck roast for one hour for every pound.

 Once the meat has a beautiful mahogany bark and reaches an internal temperature of around 140°F, it’s time for the next stage.